 Fix a bundle $L_i$ and denote $\phi:=\phi_i$.
-An upshot of the above paragraph is, $\phi$ is a contraction in which $X\setminus E_i$ is the maximal Zariski open subset in which $\phi$ maps it isomorphically onto its image.
+An upshot of the above paragraph is that $\phi$ is a contraction in which $X\setminus E_i$ is the maximal Zariski open subset where $\phi$ maps it isomorphically onto its image.